mulama77/interview_case_study/README.md

 Simple ecommerce application built with front end (AngularJS) and back-end (Spring Boot)

 ## Getting started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites
+What things you need to install the software and how to install them

 Copy the `README-default.md` file for yourself and start editing!
 At the root of your project, run: